telefonicaid/fiware-orion/doc/manuals/admin/extra/indexes_analysis.md

-hint to guide your decision about which indexes to use in your particular set up, but the results in your particular environment may differ depending on hardware profile, the particular entities being used for the test, set up situation, etc. In this particular case, the resources of the system under test (a VMware-based VM) are: 2 vCPU (on a physical host based on Intel Xeon E5620@2.40GHz) and 4GB RAM.
+hint to guide your decision about which indexes to use in your particular set up, but the results in your particular environment may differ depending on hardware profile, the particular entities being used for the test, setup situation, etc. In this particular case, the resources of the system being tested (a VMware-based VM) are: 2 vCPU (on a physical host based on Intel Xeon E5620@2.40GHz) and 4GB RAM.
 Both Orion and MongoDB run in the same VM.
-The tool to generate load is JMeter using the configuration that can be found at [the following location](https://github.com/telefonicaid/fiware-orion/tree/develop/test/LoadTest) (orionPerformanceOnlyQueries\_v2.0.jmx, orionPerformanceOnlyAppends\_v2.0.jmx and orionPerformanceAppendsAndUpdates\_v2.0.jmx) and running in a separated VM (but in the same subnet, i.e. L2 connectivity with the system under test.
+The tool to generate load is JMeter, using the configuration that can be found at [the following location](https://github.com/telefonicaid/fiware-orion/tree/develop/test/LoadTest) (orionPerformanceOnlyQueries\_v2.0.jmx, orionPerformanceOnlyAppends\_v2.0.jmx and orionPerformanceAppendsAndUpdates\_v2.0.jmx) and running in a separate VM (but in the same subnet, i.e. L2 connectivity with the system being tested.

 Test cases are entity query, entity creation and mixing creation and update.

-Throughput:
+Throughput (TPS):

 | Case - Indexes                                           |  10,000 entities  | 100,000 entities   | 1,000,000 entities |